castleXM/xm-labs-AWScloudwatch/README.md

 In this lab, I am using a **Amazon Linux AMI**

+# Prerequisites

+* You must download and import the AWS Communication Plan titled **AWSCloudWatch.zip** in this repo
+* Slight familiarity with AWS

 # Step 1: Configure Your IAM Role or User for CloudWatch Logs